Project Scorpio vs PS4 Pro – Which is the best console? TrustedReviews compares the specs to see which one takes the

 The Xbox Scorpio and PS4 Pro mark a shift in console gaming.
-Sony and Microsoft have change the rules on console upgrades, and both companies are going in very different directions.
-Sony has been at pains to explain this is not the beginning of a new console generation, nor a "blurring of the lines" between generations.
+Sony and Microsoft have decided to change the rules on hardware cycles, but both companies are going in different directions.
+Sony has been at pains to explain the Pro is not the beginning of a new console generation, nor a "blurring of the lines" between generations.
 Whereas Microsoft has pretty much stated outright it sees Project Scorpio as the beginning of the end of console life cycles.

 Watch: What we know about Xbox Scorpio

 The rise of virtual reality and 4K televisions have forced Sony and Microsoft into a strange position, leading them to develop new console iterations built for such technologies.

 We’ve compiled everything we know so far about both systems including all the specs, prices and games confirmed thus far.

 Project Scorpio isn’t expected until Winter 2017 while the PS4 Pro is out now.